Declaration of Faith

 God calls ALL men everywhere to Repentance and faith proven by deeds.
 He Draws all men, Convicts the world of Sin, Righteousness and Judgment and Stretches forth His hand daily offering them repentance unto life.
 He’s not willing any perish in sin and takes no pleasure in the death of the wicked.
 (Acts 17:30-31, 26:18-21, Jh 12:32, 16:8, 2 Pet 3:9, Rom 2:4, Ezek 18:32) To ‘Draw, give’ is inclusive of all, (all given the opportunity) there is no such thing as election of some and not others or any pre-ordained to salvation and others to condemnation.

 Man is born with a Moral Conscience and Natural inclinations totally free and unhindered in will and ability.
-He is not rendered incapable of Obedience to God, or limited in ability by: Original Sin, moral depravity, inbred sin, sin nature or adamic, fallen nature.
+He is not rendered incapable of obedience to God, or limited in ability by: Original Sin, moral depravity, inbred sin, sin nature or adamic, fallen nature.
 He is only unwilling to repent in that he is rebellious to God and has chosen self-indulgence over obedience to Christ.
-Sin is what you DO not what you are; you are a sinner by Choice, not Nature.
+Sin is what you DO not what you are; you are a sinner by choice, not nature.
 You become addicted to sin as a Slave to who you Obey.
-(Rom 6:16) Nature in Scripture is ‘physis (our word for Physics) defined as a principle of growth, nature of growth, ‘By Nature children of wrath‘ Eph 2:3, meaning by ‘habit, use, with the variable of free will involved making wrong choices to indulge the lusts.
+(Rom 6:16) Nature in Scripture is ‘physis (our word for Physics) defined as a principle of growth, nature of growth, ‘By nature children of wrath‘ Eph 2:3, meaning by ‘habit, use, with the variable of free will involved making wrong choices to indulge the lusts.
 In contrast the Gentiles are able to ‘Do by nature (physis) the things contained in the law, Rom 2:14, meaning by the use of their free will to make choices for good they answer the accusation of their conscience and do what is Right.
 Man’s sense of reason can become distorted (reprobate) as he continues in sin, rejects God, exchanges His truth for a lie and ‘reverses nature’, going into perversion.
 (Rom1:18-26) The Scripture speaks of man being made upright, innocent (neutral) and able to do what is Right: Ecc 7:29, Deut 1:39, Isa 7:16, Mat 18:3, 19:14, Ps 139:14, 127:3, Ezk 14;14.
 Passages such as Ps 51:5, 58:3, Rom 5:12, Ecc 7:20, Gen 6:5, 8:21, Job 14:1-4, 15:14, DO NOT prove man is born sinful; please consult our website for further information as to why the church teaches man is born a sinner.
-(Click here for further Study)
+(Click here for a more detailed text)

 2Co 7:10 For godly sorrow worketh repentance to salvation not to be repented of: but the sorrow of the world worketh death.
 2Co 7:11 For behold this selfsame thing, that ye sorrowed after a godly sort, what carefulness it wrought in you, yea, what clearing of yourselves,yea, what indignation, yea, what fear, yea, what vehement desire, yea, what zeal, yea, what revenge!
 In all things ye have approved yourselves to be clear in this matter.